Starwood Hotels profit rises on higher room rates

-(Reuters) - Starwood Hotels & Resorts Worldwide Inc HOT.N, whose brands include Sheraton and Westin, reported a higher quarterly profit, and the company raised its full-year earnings forecast.
+Oct 25 (Reuters) - Starwood Hotels & Resorts Worldwide Inc , whose brands include Sheraton and Westin, reported a higher quarterly profit, and the company raised its full-year earnings forecast.

 Starwood, which said it was being helped by higher room and occupancy rates, now expects full-year earnings of $2.55 to $2.57 per share, up from its earlier forecast of $2.49 to $2.56.